User centered design

 Attendance in 2 seminars (essay/presentation) is required.

 Preregistration in Fronter is necessary to ensure that the course is offered.
-The course will not run if less than five students have preregistred by August 20.
+The course may not run if less than five students have preregistred by August 20.